 Socio-emotional Skills Measurement Hub

 The College has a range of measures designed to understand and evidence young people’s socio-emotional skills growth, the quality of provision intended to support socio-emotional skills, and the level of young people’s engagement in this provision.
-All of the measures and the data portal are free to use.
+All of the measures and the Youth Impact Portal are free to use.

 About the SES Measurement Hub

 We want to support everyone working with young people to understand how their provision builds relationships, and creates safe, interactive and engaging environments in which young people can grow and learn.
 This SES Measurement Hub explains the outcomes that we are focused on, the underpinning theory of change, and the measures you can use to collect and interpret the data.
 The hub is here to support practitioners to design, evaluate, improve and advocate for the practices that improve socio-emotional skills with and for young people.